wiltaylor/PetStoreCLI/readme.md

 ## Usage
 To use the tool you simply run it from a terminal/console window and it will print the results out.

-You may also optionally pass the --clean command to cleanup categories and names which have invalid charecters in them.
+You may also optionally pass the --clean argument to cleanup categories and names which have invalid charecters in them.

  ## License
 Copyright (c) 2020 Wil Taylor